Non-Archimedean Whitney stratifications: Introduction

-For now, let us consider the local statement more closely and compare it to classical Whitney stratifications (their definition is recalled in Subsection~\ref{subsect:defn-whit}).
-Fix a point $x$ in some stratum $S_d$, and suppose that $B$ is a ball containing $x$ on which we have $d$-translatability, i.e., we have a $d$-dimensional vector space $\tilde{V} \subseteq K^n$ as explained above.
-In Whitney stratifications, each stratum is smooth, so that one can speak about tangent spaces.
-With t-stratifications, we do not know whether actual tangent spaces exist, but $\tilde{V}$ can be seen as an ``approximate tangent space'' of $S_d$ at $x$.
-Moreover, for any $j \ge d$ and any $y \in B \cap S_j$, $d$-translatability on $B$ also implies that an approximate tangent space of $S_j$ at $y$ approximately contains $\tilde{V}$ (approximate tangent spaces are made more precise in Subsection~\ref{subsect:trans}).
+Now let us compare Theorem~\ref{thm:weakA} to classical Whitney stratifications (their definition is recalled in Subsection~\ref{subsect:defn-whit}).
+Fix a point $x$ in some stratum $S_d$, and suppose that $B$ is a ball containing $x$ on which we have $d$-translatability, i.e., we have a $d$-dimensional vector space $V \subseteq K^n$ as explained before Theorem~\ref{thm:weakA}.
+In Whitney stratifications, each stratum is smooth, so tangent spaces exist.
+With t-stratifications, we do not know whether actual tangent spaces exist, but $V$ can be seen as an ``approximate tangent space'' of $S_d$ at $x$ (approximate tangent spaces are made more precise in Subsection~\ref{subsect:trans}).
+Moreover, for any $j \ge d$ and any $y \in B \cap S_j$, $d$-translatability on $B$ also implies that an approximate tangent space of $S_j$ at $y$ approximately contains $V$.
 Thus, formulated sloppily, we have: for any $x \in S_d$, any $j \ge d$, and any $y \in S_j$ close enough to $x$, $T_yS_j$ approximately contains $T_xS_d$.
-If one replaces ``approximately contains'' by ``contains in the limit for $y \to x$'', then the result is essentially the classical Condition~(a) of Whitney.
+If one replaces ``approximately contains'' by ``contains in the limit for $y \to x$'', then this statement is essentially the classical Condition~(a) of Whitney.

-Containing approximately sounds like a weaker condition and indeed, t-stratifications do not necessarily satisfy the straight forward translation of the Whitney conditions to non-Archimedean fields (in contrast to the stratifications from \cite{CCL.cones}).
-However, to be able to apply non-standard analysis, it is exactly the right condition.
+``Containing approximately'' sounds like a weaker condition and indeed, t-stratifications do not necessarily satisfy the straightforward translation of the Whitney conditions to non-Archimedean fields (in contrast to the stratifications from \cite{CCL.cones}).
+However, to be able to apply methods from non-standard analysis, this is exactly the right statement.
 As a consequence, if we let $K$ be a non-standard model of $\bbR$ or $\bbC$ (i.e., a particular valued field whose residue field $k$ is equal to $\bbR$ or $\bbC$, respectively), then any t-stratification of $K^n$ induces a stratification of $k^n$ that satisfies Condition~(a).